ibm-cloud-docs/pattern-pvs-ibmi-resiliency/reference-architecture-pvs-ibmi-resiliency.md

 {: toc-content-type="reference-architecture"}
 {: toc-version="1.0"}

-This is a baseline solution pattern containing the design and architecture decisions for a PowerVS resiliency solution for AIX workloads to meet common requirements as noted in this use case.
+This is a baseline solution pattern containing the design and architecture decisions for a PowerVS resiliency solution for AIX workloads to meet common requirements as described in this use case.
 Actual solutions depend on the specific requirements that are set by the client.
 Review the following summary of the use case for this reference architecture:

 ![AIX resiliency summary](/images/usecase.svg "Reference Summary"){: caption="Reference Architecture Summary for Deploying Resilient AIX workloads on {{site.data.keyword.powerSysFull}}" caption-side="bottom"}{: external download="usecase.svg"}